Vanilla Sky: Critical response

-On Rotten Tomatoes the film has an approval rating of 43% based on reviews from 174 critics and an average rating of 5.30/10.
+On Rotten Tomatoes, 42% of 173 critic reviews are positive and the average rating is 5.3/10.
 The site's consensus states: "An ambitious mix of genres, Vanilla Sky collapses into an incoherent jumble.
 Cruise's performance lacks depth, and it's hard to feel sympathy for his narcissistic character."
-On Metacritic it has a score of 45 out of 100 based on 33 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 45 out of 100 based on 33 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film a grade "D−" on a scale from A to F.

-Roger Ebert's printed review of Vanilla Sky awarded the film three out of four stars: Ebert interpreted the ending as an explanation for "the mechanism of our confusion", rather than a device that tells "us for sure what actually happened."
+Roger Ebert's printed review of Vanilla Sky awarded the film three out of four stars:

+Ebert interpreted the ending as an explanation for "the mechanism of our confusion", rather than a device that tells "us for sure what actually happened."
 Film critic Richard Roeper ranked the film the second best of 2001.

 Stephen Holden of The New York Times calls Vanilla Sky a "highly entertaining, erotic science-fiction thriller that takes Mr. Crowe into Steven Spielberg territory", but then says: "As it leaves behind the real world and begins exploring life as a waking dream (this year's most popular theme in Hollywood movies with lofty ideas), Vanilla Sky loosens its emotional grip and becomes a disorganised and abstract if still-intriguing meditation on parallel themes.
 One is the quest for eternal life and eternal youth; another is guilt and the ungovernable power of the unconscious mind to undermine science's utopian discoveries.
 David's redemption ultimately consists of his coming to grips with his own mortality, but that redemption lacks conviction."